smplcod/acpc/README.md

 # ACP+Charts now
-Current version: 0.0.85
+Current version: 0.0.86

 - Minimal React + Vite app with basic routing
 - Public pages: home and English release notes
 - Admin login at `/admin/login` using env credentials
 - Authenticated admins visiting `/admin/login` are redirected back to the previous page
-- Admin access to dashboard, analytics graphs, and UI demos of 30 forms and 30 hashtags
+- Admin access to dashboard and analytics graphs
 - Logout at `/admin/logout` with redirect for unauthenticated routes
 - Return to originally requested admin page after login
 - Public pages use a collapsible sidebar with icon tooltips and home link